-The Coal Program uses hard-hitting litigation and administrative advocacy to work to end our nation’s reliance on dirty, expensive, and outdated coal-fired power, to challenge a growing rush to gas in the utility industry, and to transform our country’s energy sector into one that is clean, renewable, and modern.
+The Coal Program uses hard-hitting litigation and administrative advocacy to work to end our nation’s reliance on dirty, expensive, and outdated coal-fired power, to challenge a growing rush by the utility industry to build new gas-fired power plants, and to transform our country’s energy sector into one that is clean, renewable, and modern.
 Our docket includes litigation to secure, defend, and strengthen stringent environmental standards for power plants, lawsuits challenging government or industry failure to implement such standards, and challenges to utility proposals to spend hundreds of millions of dollars or more on aging coal plants rather than investing in clean energy.
-Pursuant to our goal of a swift and equitable transition to 100% clean energy, the Coal Program is also increasingly challenging proposals for new gas-fired power plants, which are often proposed to replace retiring coal plants.
-The Coal Program has staff based in Philadelphia, Chicago, New York, Washington D.C., San Francisco, Los Angeles, and Boston.
-For more information about the Coal Program, please visit http://earthjustice.org/about/offices/coal
+For more information about the Coal Program, please visit http://earthjustice.org/about/offices/coal .

-- Assist the Managing Attorney, other Deputy, and other staff in developing program direction and strategy.
+- Assist the Managing Attorney, other Deputies, and Director in developing program direction and strategy.

-- Serve as direct supervisor of six to seven program attorneys and professional staff.
+- Serve as direct supervisor of up to seven attorneys and professional staff.

-- Ensure that any direct reports who have supervisory responsibility are properly executing those functions.
+- Ensure direct reports with supervisory responsibility are properly executing those functions.

-- Work with the Managing Attorney and other staff to recruit, evaluate, and hire qualified candidates for open positions.
+- Work with the Program’s leadership to recruit, evaluate, and hire qualified candidates for open positions.